megyant/42_ft_printf/README.md

 ## Important Message

 DO NOT COPY OR CHEAT, YOU WILL NOT BE HELPING YOURSELF.
-USE THIS ONLY TO GET THE LOGIC.

 ## Completion